globalapptesting/wipe_out/README.md

 # WipeOut
 Library for removing and clearing data using ActiveRecord.

+## Releasing new version

+1. Update `VERSION` in `lib/wipe-out/version.rb`.
+   * when introducing bug-fixes or small additions please increase the patch version
+   * otherwise when introducing breaking changes increase either major or minor version, depending on the scale
+1. Merge to `master` branch.
+1. Create a new tag called `vX.Y.Z` where X, Y and Z are major, minor and patch versions.
+1. In a Gemfile of an application that uses WipeOut use tag reference as the `ref`, e.g.:
+    ```ruby
+    gem "wipe-out",  git: "git@gitlab.gatserver.com:global-app-testing/apps/wipe-out.git", ref: "4.0.0"
+    ```

+## Installation

+1. Add WipeOut to your application's Gemfile:

+    ```ruby
+    gem "wipe-out",  git: "git@gitlab.gatserver.com:global-app-testing/apps/wipe-out.git", ref: "VERSION_TAG"
+    ```

+## Usage

 Removal strategy definition is called _Plan_. _Plan_ is created using DSL.
 Top level _Plan_ is called _Root Plan_ and can be validated against database schema